Business is blooming for 1-800-Flowers.com

 - The giver pays for the gift once it has been accepted

 Thoughtful gifts add humanity to digital and hybrid workspaces and create loyalty, according to Shah.
-‘More and more companies realise that they have to find more personal, authentic ways to recognise people and to create and deepen relationships,’ Shah says.
+“More and more companies realize that they have to find more personal, authentic ways to recognize people and to create and deepen relationships,” Shah says.